thesugarbowl/menu-updater/README.md

-# Sugarbowl Website & Menu Updater
+# Sugarbowl Website, Menu Updater & Waitlist

-Website and Menu Updater for the restaurant Sugarbowl.
+Website, Menu Updater and Waitlist app for the restaurant Sugarbowl.